AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/reduce-update-cycle-time.md

 In a database table, there can be data columns with changeable values.
 For example, in an **orders** table there might be a column called **status**.
 When an order is initially written to the database, the status column might contain the value `pending`.
 The order is replicated in your [Data Warehouse](../data-analyst/data-warehouse-mgr/tour-dwm.md) with this `pending` value.

 Changeable columns must be [rechecked for updated values](../data-analyst/data-warehouse-mgr/cfg-data-rechecks.md) over time.
 By default, [!DNL Commerce Intelligence] rechecks these columns during every update, but if there is a large amount of data to be rechecked and replicated, it can negatively impact your update time.
-Instead of running rechecks during every update, Adobe recommends setting the recheck frequency to daily, weekly, or monthly.
+Instead of running rechecks during every update, [!DNL Adobe] recommends setting the recheck frequency to daily, weekly, or monthly.

 ## Use Incremental Replication Methods

 As mentioned above, long update times are directly correlated to how much data has to be rechecked and replicated.
 [Incremental replication methods](../data-analyst/data-warehouse-mgr/cfg-replication-methods.md) can greatly reduce the amount of data processed during the update cycle.
-Where possible, Adobe recommends using these methods or modifying your database to support an incremental method.
+Where possible, [!DNL Adobe] recommends using these methods or modifying your database to support an incremental method.

 ## Remove Unused Charts from Dashboards